FredPizarro/theme-light-coffee-color/README.md

 =======
 # README
-## This is the README for your extension "theme-color-coffee"
+## This is the README for your extension "Material Color"
 You can author your README using Brackets.io.

 ## Manual mode